A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: Introduction

-We propose two \textit{universal} axioms on operators: equal treatment and equality for equal surplus.
+We introduce two \textit{universal} axioms imposed directly on operators: \emph{equal treatment} and \emph{equality for equal surplus}.
 Equal treatment requires that players treated identically by the input rule remain so after the extension.
 Equality for equal surplus ensures that if a player receives the same amount in two solutions, both in terms of allocation and surplus, then the player should receive the same amount after the efficient extension.
-These axioms constrain the form of the operator.
-Combined with \textit{situational} axioms, conditions depending on the underlying game based on the monotonicity principles developed by \citet{funakikoriyama2025}, these principles yield unified characterizations of both the ESS and PS methods as efficient extension operators.
+These universal axioms substantially restrict the admissible forms of operators.
+When combined with \textit{situational} axioms, namely, conditions that depend on the underlying game and are based on the monotonicity principles developed by \citet{funakikoriyama2025}, we provide unified characterizations of both the ESS and the PS methods as efficient extension operators.
+Our results show that, under mild and transparent operator-level axioms, the universe of efficiency-restoring transformations boils down to only two canonical forms.

+Our approach identifies the common mathematical structure underlying the ESS and PS methods through axioms formulated at the operator level.
+More importantly, unlike \citet{funakikoriyama2025}, our analysis does not presuppose a uniquely specified benchmark solution.
+Instead, we allow for a broad class of plausible benchmark solutions and characterize a single operator acting on this entire class.
+A key conceptual distinction from the standard axiomatic approach is therefore that our object of study is an operator rather than an individual allocation rule.
+Consequently, our axioms constrain not only each transformed solution individually, but also the consistency of the transformation across different benchmark solutions.
+This operator-level viewpoint provides a unified foundation for efficiency-restoring procedures that cannot be obtained from benchmark-specific characterizations alone.
+For this reason, our method is \textit{not} a direct technical extension of \citet{funakikoriyama2025}, but rather a complementary approach that generalizes the scope of efficient extension by shifting the focus from solutions to operators.

-Next, we extend our analysis beyond standard TU-games to more enriched frameworks that incorporate additional structure.
+Next, to demonstrate the generality of our approach, we extend our analysis beyond standard TU-games to more enriched frameworks that incorporate additional structure.
 Specifically, we consider two prominent extended frameworks: TU-games with communication structures, as introduced by \cite{myerson1977graphs}, and TU-games with coalition structures, as studied by \cite{aumanndreze1974} and \cite{owen1977}.
 These models allow for more realistic representations of interaction patterns among players--either through communication networks or through fixed coalition partitions.

 In both settings, the fairness criterion of \cite{myerson1977graphs}, or its variants, plays a central role.
 To accommodate this consideration, we introduce the notion of an \textit{efficient-fair extension operator}: an operator that, in addition to ensuring efficiency of the output rule and preserving it when the input is already efficient, also maintains the fairness property of the input rule.
 This concept captures the idea of modifying an allocation rule to achieve efficiency without sacrificing fairness.
 We show that our axiomatic approach to efficient extensions extends naturally to these enriched settings to provide axiomatic foundations for the ESS operator in communication games and coalition structure games.